mlochbaum/BQN-Musician/src/theory/scale.md

         {(12«𝕩)-𝕩} maj

-Each of these alternate representations—I'll call them the "boolean" and "interval" representations—includes the total number of notes as part of its construction.
+Each of these alternate representations—I'll call them the "boolean" and "interval" representations—includes the total number of possible notes as part of its construction.
 For the boolean representation, it's the length of the list, and for the interval representation, it's the sum.
 The total could also be built into the note-list representation by adding a trailing 12, duplicating the note 0.

 ### Counting